TheXzor/ShopProject/shopExample-app/README.md

 # ShopExampleApp

-This project is based on the ready-made sample project in [StackBlitz](https://angular.io/generated/live-examples/getting-started-v0/stackblitz.html), found at angular.io/start.
+This project is based on the [ready-made sample project](https://angular.io/generated/live-examples/getting-started-v0/stackblitz.html) in StackBlitz, found at [angular.io/start](https://angular.io/start).

 This is a learning project following the getting-started tutorial on angular.io

+# Useful information for setting up and running this application

 ## Development server